 If you had a misdiagnosis due to improperly read radiological tests, you may have options available to you for recourse.
 You will need to speak with a medical malpractice attorney first to assess the viability of your claim.
 In most radiology error cases, you may have a malpractice claim against the radiologist, as well as your treating physician – since the treating physician should also be reviewing the results of your tests.

 If you or a loved one suffered from delayed treatments due to a failure to diagnose, you may have a malpractice claim against the doctor, radiologist, or even the facility.
 Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Contact us online to get started.